 The Colosseum, one of Rome’s most iconic landmarks, can be found in “the Eternal City” in Europe.
 It is a symbol of ancient Roman engineering and architecture and stands as a testament to the grandeur of the Roman Empire.

 Rome is a walkable city with many attractions located close to each other, but it can be challenging due to its cobblestone streets and occasional heavy traffic.
 Walking tours are popular, and many travelers enjoy exploring the city on foot.
 Public transportation or taxis may be needed for some farther distances.

 The best time of year to visit Rome is during the spring (April to June) or fall (September to October) when the weather is pleasant and the crowds are less overwhelming.
 Summers can be hot and crowded, and winters are cooler and may have some rain.

 Not everything is closed in Rome on Sundays, but many smaller shops and restaurants may be shut.
 Most tourist attractions, including major landmarks, remain open, and some museums even offer free admission on the first Sunday of the month.
 Grocery stores and shopping centers might have reduced hours or be closed.

 Final Thoughts | 4-Day Rome Itinerary

+That warps this 4-day Rome Itinerary!
+Although you could easily spend more time in the city, you can certainly visit all the top sites over four days in the city.
+Rome is a magical place, and the way that history is embedded in everything is one of the main reasons why I just keep going back.
 If you’ve been to Rome before, share your favorite memories in the comment box below!
 If you are thinking about heading to Rome, don’t hesitate to reach out with any questions.